zachchan105/wmewc/cli/README.md

 # CLI APP

-This is a small CLI to initialise and interact with the wbtc contract.
+This is a small CLI to initialise and interact with the wmewc contract.

 # Instructions